-Also, to reduce the price of the roof, to make the roof as cheap as possible, we see roofing companies using the cheapest components and in many cases reusing existing components such as your old pipe vents, other important flashings and your old underlayments.
-We also see some of the important components like metal eave drip, roof to wall flashings and the proper attic ventilation being left off the cheaper roof installations and quotes for complete roof replacements.
+Also, to reduce the price of the roof, to make the roof as cheap as possible, we see roofing companies using the cheapest components and in many cases reusing existing components such as your old pipe vents, other important flashings, and your old underlayments.
+We also see some of the important components like metal eave drip, roof-to-wall flashings, and proper attic ventilation being left off the cheaper roof installations and quotes for complete roof replacements.

 Now, that is how a roofing contractor is able to cut corners and reduce their material cost.
 The other very important factor in buying a new roof is the installation or your contractor's workmanship.

 When your car breaks down, do you get on craigslist to find a “shade tree” mechanic or do you take it to a certified and or professional mechanic?

 Roofing installers are the same as auto mechanics in that we have our “shade tree” roofing installers and we have our certified roofing installers.

 Shade tree = no formal or outside training

 Certified = highly trained with continued manufacturer training and support annually

 The quality that you receive from someone who has been trained and certified is undoubtedly much higher.
 And as you can imagine, the roofing installers who are certified make much higher wages than do those auto mechanics that we all dread going to, right!?